avinashshetty-golla/avinashshetty-golla/README.md

 ✔️PREVIOUS EXPERIENCE
 ----------------------
-Having 5+ years of experience in java developer and worked in domains like Banking, Gaming and Retailer.
+Having 5+ years of experience in Software Engineering and worked in domains like Banking, Gaming and Retailer.

 🥰EXTRA CURRICULAR ACTIVITIES
 ------------------------------